gtcasl/hpc-task-pareto-frontiers/runtime/notes.md

 # Todo: Newest near top
+The baseline scheduler (and the advanced one, by extension), messes up the data.
+However, the profiling one and the sequential one seem to work out ok.
+Also it's only for some configurations its borked.
+I don't get it.

 *For `spmv`, there is not a direct relationship between the number of non-zeros (or the histogram of non-zeros) to the performance of the kernel.*

 The baseline scheduler should perform about as poorly as the power-aware one if the timing models are totally off; neither can accurately guess well.
 The power-aware one may exhibit different characteristics, assuming that power can be modeled more accurately than time.